Libertas007/OldBoatLang/README.md

 `SET y TO "Hello world!"`

-Return the new value of variable.
+Returns the new value of variable.

 ### Mathematical operations